MichaelWarmbier/Console-Minesweeper/README.md

 ![image](https://user-images.githubusercontent.com/44079959/64381362-05102680-d001-11e9-8e60-8b7c178b8daf.png)

-### Tetris entirely redesigned using C++

-Tetris is the original mine puzzle game developed for Windows by Microsoft.

 #### This game is old.
 See: Tetris OR Pacman for Console Games made after I improved more!

 ## Description